-The Company's U.S. subprime mortgage-related trading positions consist of those related to U.S. ABS CDOs and other mortgage-related exposures arising from investments in subprime loans, from asset-backed securities that, in whole or in part, are backed by subprime mortgage loans, and from derivatives referencing subprime mortgages or subprime mortgage-backed securities.
+The Company's U.S. subprime mortgage-related trading positions consist of those related to U.S. asset-backed securities ("ABS"), collateralized debt obligation ("CDO") securities and other mortgage-related exposures arising from investments in subprime loans, from asset-backed securities that, in whole or in part, are backed by subprime mortgage loans, and from derivatives referencing subprime mortgages or subprime mortgage-backed securities.